-Source: Sarah Sanders running for Arkansas governor
+AP Source: Sarah Sanders running for Arkansas governor

-LITTLE ROCK, Ark. - Sarah Sanders, Donald Trump’s former chief spokeswoman and one of his closest aides, is running for Arkansas governor, a source told The Associated Press on Sunday night.
+LITTLE ROCK, Ark. - Sarah Sanders, Donald Trump’s former chief spokeswoman and one of his closest aides, is running for Arkansas governor, a senior campaign official told The Associated Press on Sunday night.

-Sanders, who left the White House in 2019 to return to her home state, planned to announce her bid on Monday, a senior campaign official told the AP on condition of anonymity.
-The campaign official spoke on condition of anonymity because they were not authorized to speak publicly.
-A formal announcement is expected Monday.
+Sanders, who left the White House in 2019 to return to her home state, planned to announce her bid on Monday, according to the campaign official who spoke on condition of anonymity because they were not authorized to speak publicly ahead of the formal announcement

 The former White House press secretary is launching her bid less than a week after the end of Trump’s presidency and as the ex-president faces an impeachment trial.
 But Sanders is also running in a solidly red state where Republicans tend to embrace the former president.